 - We’ll be giving away $10 gift cards for Steam or any other major console.

 - We are giving away one gift card to start, plus one more for every 10 games completed according to the rules above!
 The more games completed, the more we give away.

 - There will also be some game code giveaways for fun indie titles we enjoy during the month!
 These will be held at random in our discord - all you need to do to get one of these is have entered the contest with at least one game.

 And that’s it!
 We’d love it if you liked our social media and stuck around to talk with our community in discord too, but right now, we just want to encourage people to open their backlogs and feel like they’ve enjoyed games that have already been purchased.
 In 2022, we gave away two gift cards.
 Our goal for 2023?
 Give away at least four.
 Can we get to 40 games beaten in a month?!

 If you need the discord link to join our community, here: https://discord.gg/zzZqRFXRnE!

 It’s About The Games You Beat Along The Way

 On a personal note, the last few years have been… well, difficult.
 It’s hit everyone a little differently, but everyone I know has had to deal with some level of hardship.
-I wrote a year ago about how having a kid right as COVID kicked off nearly broke me, and how gaming helped.
+I wrote two years ago about how having a kid right as COVID kicked off nearly broke me, and how gaming helped.
 It did, of course, but once my baby Jonah started being able to walk, the sleepless nights also turned into no calm moments of gaming with an immobile baby in my lap.
 My ability to find stress relief in gaming tanked.
 To compensate, I did a lot of window shopping.
 My steam backlog of wishful thinking grew and grew.
 I spent money I didn’t have on impulse purchases I still haven’t gotten around to.